Quality Control

 • Space Age: asteroid collectors, thrusters

-They can be toggled off in the settings if you want to avoid affecting certain items.
+Entity types can be toggled on or off in the settings if you want to avoid affecting certain items.

 Customization options